 before fading back into the night.

 Maloney, representing himself, sued for a declaratory judgment that the blanket ban on nunchaku is unconstitutional.
-He also challenged the legality of his arrest in a suit against the county and a whole bunch of other people.
+He also challenged the legality of his arrest in a separate suit against the county.
 That suit is still pending, but the first one was dismissed in early February by Judge Spatt of the Eastern District.
-The judge rejected Maloney's claim of a First Amendment right to express himself with nunchaku, a Second Amendment right to bear nunchaku, and a Ninth Amendment right to do whatever it is that the Ninth Amendment lets you do.
+The judge rejected Maloney’s claim of a First Amendment right to express himself with nunchaku, a Second Amendment right to bear nunchaku, and a Ninth Amendment right to do whatever it is that the Ninth Amendment lets you do.

-Undaunted, Maloney told reporters he would continue his fight against "nunchaku intolerance," saying that "[a] law that punishes a person . . . for the peaceful possession in his or her home of two sticks connected by a cord is nothing less than draconian, and should embarrass us all."
-Personally I'm still not over being embarrassed by Abu Ghraib, but I will add this to the list of embarrassments.
+Undaunted, Maloney told reporters he would continue his fight against “nunchaku intolerance,” saying that “[a] law that punishes a person . . . for the peaceful possession in his or her home of two sticks connected by a cord is nothing less than draconian, and should embarrass us all.”
+Personally I’m still not over being embarrassed by Abu Ghraib, but this is certainly on the list of embarrassments.